slobbe/codex-meter/README.md

 If GNOME does not pick it up immediately, log out and back in.

-## Development

-See [CONTRIBUTING.md](CONTRIBUTING.md) for local development, build, and test instructions.

 ## Privacy

-Codex Meter reads your local Codex auth file and only uses it to fetch usage and banked reset data from ChatGPT.
+Codex Meter reads your local Codex auth credentials from `~/.codex/auth.json` and uses it to fetch usage and banked reset data from ChatGPT.
 It does not store or transmit credentials elsewhere.

 ## License